 Alternatives to an FHA or conventional loan

-Although most homebuyers choose FHA or conventional loans to finance their homes, there are other specialized loan programs worth considering if you’re eligible.
+FHA and conventional loans may be the most popular options, but there are other specialized loan programs worth considering if you qualify:

-USDA.
-The U.S. Department of Agriculture (USDA) backs loans to low- to moderate-income borrowers as long as they buy a home in a USDA-designated rural area.
+USDA loans The U.S. Department of Agriculture (USDA) backs loans for low- and moderate-income borrowers as long as they buy a home in a USDA-designated rural area.
 No down payment is required.

-Non-qualified mortgages.
-A non-qualified mortgage (non-QM for short) may be worth a look if you don’t meet the guidelines for any of the conventional or government-backed loans listed above.
-With a non-QM loan you may be able to verify your income with bank statements instead of tax returns, qualify with major credit issues in the past year or convert a high net worth into income.
+Nonqualified mortgages A nonqualified mortgage (non-QM for short) may be worth a look if you don’t meet the guidelines for any of the conventional or government-backed loans listed above.
+With a non-QM loan, you may be able to verify your income through bank statements instead of tax returns, qualify with major credit issues in the past year or convert a high net worth into income.